Societies Registration Act, 1860: Dissolution of Society by Court

 (e) That the registration of the society has been cancelled under section 12D on the ground that its activities or proposed activities have been or are or will be opposed to public policy.

-It has to be noted that when an order for the dissolution of a society is made under sub-section (1) or sub-section (2), all necessary steps for the disposal and the settlement of the property of the society, its claims and liabilities and any other adjustment of its affairs take place in manner as the Court may direct.
+When an order for the dissolution of a society is made under sub-section (1) or sub-section (2), all necessary steps for the disposal and the settlement of the property of the society, its claims and liabilities and any other adjustment of its affairs take place in manner as the Court may direct.

 Matters of profit upon dissolution

 Under section 14 of the act, upon the dissolution of the society, no member is entitled to receive any profits.
 If upon the dissolution of a society registered under this Act there remains, after the satisfaction of all its debts and liabilities, any property whatsoever, the same will not be paid to or disseminated and distributed among the members of the said society or any of them, but is required by law to be given to some other society which is to be determined by the votes of not less than three-fifths of the members present individually or by proxy at the time of the dissolution, or, in default thereof, by such Court as aforesaid.
 It is important to note here that this clause does not to apply to the Joint-Stock Companies.
 Provided, however, that this clause shall not apply to any society which has been founded or established by the contributions of share-holders in the nature of a Joint-Stock Company.